hectorbarquero/university-COMP266/Unit 5/learningDiary.rst

 Summary
 ========

-   *"Having to catch bugs after compiling at run time gave me PTSD."*
+   *"Having to catch bugs after compiling at run time gave me PTSD, but I came out of Unit 5 understanding the time and place for Javascript"*

 The work